 While I've also never needed to use binary tree inversion, but I have come across everyday use cases of data structures and algorithms when working at Skype/Microsoft, Skyscanner and Uber.
 This included writing code and making decisions based on these concepts.
 But for the most part, I used this knowledge to understand how and why some things were built.
 Knowing these concepts made it easy to understand design and implementations referencing these.

 This article is a set of real-world examples where data structures like trees, graphs, and various algorithms were used in production.
 I hope to illustrate that a generic data structures and algorithms knowledge is not "just for the interview" - but something that you'd likely find yourself reaching for when working at fast-growing, innovative tech companies.
+If you want to buy one book that teaches you everything you need to know for the majority of interviews, Grokking Algorithms is hands down the best guide.

 I've used a very small subset of algorithms, but almost all data structures.
 It should be of no surprise that I am no fan of algorithm-heavy and non-practical interview questions with exotic data types like Red-Black trees or AVL trees.
 Never asked these, and never will.
 You can read about what I think about these interviews at the end of this article.
 Still, there is lots of value in being aware of what options for basic data types they can choose to tackle certain problems.
 With this, let's jump into examples.